"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

-To understand how image quality issues relate to errors during captioning, we first aim to understand BLV people's experiences using VLM-based tools to identify and understand products, such as household goods and foods.
-This study extends prior work on how BLV people use AI tools for object recognition~\cite{hong2022blind,hong2024understanding} as well as tradeoffs between using AI and human assistance based on privacy risks \cite{stangl2022privacy, stangl2023dump}, social norms \cite{tang2025every, lee2021independence}, and other factors.
+To understand how image quality issues relate to errors during captioning, we first study BLV people's experiences using VLM-based tools to identify and understand products, such as household goods and foods.
+We extend prior work on how BLV people use AI tools for object recognition \cite{hong2022blind,hong2024understanding} by including the specific kinds of products, what information they are seeking, and errors that occur; the tradeoffs between using AI and human assistance based on privacy risks \cite{stangl2022privacy, stangl2023dump}, social norms \cite{tang2025every, lee2021independence}, speed, and other factors, as related to product identification; and the impact of image quality on their trust and confidence in the AI tool's output.